 Can You Do This Yourself?

 Depends entirely on the engine.
 Some take 30 minutes.
-Some require half a day and a second pair of hands.
+Some require half a day.
+Some should never be DIY.
+Full DIY guide with tools list and torque specs.

 Easy